-Lilly reported first-quarter 2020 adjusted earnings per share of $1.75, which comprehensively beat the Zacks Consensus Estimate of $1.55.
-Earnings rose 32% year over year as higher R&D costs were offset by higher revenues.
+Lilly reported second-quarter 2020 adjusted earnings per share of $1.89, which comprehensively beat the Zacks Consensus Estimate of $1.58.
+Earnings rose 26% year over year boosted by higher other income and lower SG&A costs.

-Key growth products (products launched since 2014) drove 19% of revenue growth and represented nearly 51% total revenues, up from 46% in the previous quarter.
+Key growth products (products launched since 2014) drove 9% of revenue growth and 12% of volume growth and represented nearly 54% total revenues, up from 51% in the previous quarter.

-Among the growth products, Trulicity generated revenues of $1.23 billion, up 40% year over year driven by higher volumes in the United States as well as ex-U.S. markets, which offset the impact of lower realized prices.
-COVID-19 related increased customer buying patterns and patient prescription trends benefited U.S. Trulicity sales by approximately $30 million to $40 million in the quarter.
+Among the growth products, Trulicity generated revenues of $1.23 billion, up 20% year over year driven by higher volumes, which offset the impact of lower realized prices.
+The lower realized prices were a result of higher contracted rebates and changes in segment mix.

-Cyramza revenues were $239.0 million, up 21% year over year driven by higher volumes in both U.S. and international markets.
+Cyramza revenues were $256.7 million, up 6% year over year primarily driven by higher realized prices and increased demand in the United States and higher volumes in ex-U.S. markets.

-Jardiance sales rose 31% to $267.5 million, driven by increased demand trends within the SGLT2 class of diabetes medicines in the United States and increased volume outside the United States.
+Jardiance sales rose 13% to $262.0 million driven by increased demand trends within the SGLT2 class of diabetes medicines in the United States and increased volume outside the United States.

 Gross Margin & Operating Income

-Lilly upped the higher end of its 2020 adjusted earnings guidance from a range of $6.70-$6.80 per share to $6.70 - $6.90 to reflect the uncertainty of the impact of COVID-19 for the rest of the year.
-This indicates year-over-year growth in the range of 11% to 14%.
 However, the 2020 revenue guidance was maintained in the range of $23.7 billion-$24.2 billion.
-Gross margin guidance was maintained at approximately 81%.
-Adjusted tax rate is expected to be approximately 15%.
+Gross margin is expected to be approximately 80% (previously approximately 81%).
+Adjusted tax rate is expected to be approximately 14% (previously 15%).
 Adjusted operating margin is expected to be 31% in 2020 (maintained).

-Marketing, selling and administrative expense guidance was maintained in the range of $6.2 to $6.4 billion.
+Marketing, selling and administrative expense guidance was lowered from a range of $6.2 to $6.4 billion to $6.0 to $6.2 billion, reflecting cost savings from travel and promotional activities.
 Research and development expense is still expected to be in the range of $5.6 billion to $5.9 billion.

-Nonetheless, Lilly still expects revenue growth to be driven by higher demand for its growth drugs including Trulicity, Taltz, Basaglar, Jardiance, Verzenio, Cyramza, Olumiant, Emgality, Baqsimi as well as potential revenues from new product launches.
+Lilly expects improvement in new prescription volume trends for its key products in the second half of 2020, which it expects will cross pre-pandemic levels by the fourth quarter.
+It still expects revenue growth to be driven by higher demand for its growth drugs including Trulicity, Taltz, Basaglar, Jardiance, Verzenio, Cyramza, Olumiant, Emgality, Baqsimi as well as potential revenues from new product launches.
 However, generic competition for several drugs, rising pricing pressure in the United States due to rebates and legislated increases in Medicare Part D cost sharing, price reductions from increased utilization of patient affordability programs, and price cuts in some international markets like China, Japan and Europe are some top-line headwinds expected in 2020.
-In the United States, prices are still expected to decline in a low-single digit range.
+In the United States, prices are now expected to decline in a mid-single digit range versus prior expectation of low-single digit range.

 Coronavirus Related Research Efforts